davewatters/sectech-ci-pp5/README.md

 ## - User Experience Design -

 ### Design Strategy Goals
+This eCommerce application is for a business-to-business (B2B) sales model, selling digital products & services as either single payment or recurring billing subscription.
+The target customer is any small business needing software to fulfill cybersecurity and compliance requirements.
+Additionally, customers can buy support and consultancy services.
+The software products are delivered as electronic licence via email or download.
   - Create an online shop to sell IT service & software products to registered customers
   - Shop must be abe to process payments at point of sale
   - Site must be intuitive to read & navigate on both desktop & mobile devices - using Mobile-First design
   - Site must allow company admins and customers to authenticate and interact with the content, e.g. view accounts, purchase services and software licences, etc.
+  - Site must inform the customer about latest compliance standards (e.g. PCI-DSS) and business cyber insurance requirements

 ### Design Scope to Deliver MVP
   - #### Site Owner Goals